-The music of sand dunes, the rainbow of colors, the opulence of architecture , the golden beauty of desert, the gleams of silver jewellery, the richness of history, the shine of zardozi jutis, and the flavor of baati choorma ? what do they remind you of?
+The music of sand dunes, the rainbow of colors, the opulence of architecture , the golden beauty of desert, the gleams of silver jewellery, the richness of history, the shine of zardozi jutis, and the flavor of baati choorma – what do they remind you of?
 Jaisalmer, one of the three cities filmed in the movie Meenakshi: A Tale of Three Cities by the renowned painter Maqbool Fida Husain.
-Jaisalmer Desert Festival in February is one of the international events when many tourists from US, Canada and other parts of the world fly to India.
-Indian Eagle presents a brief Jaisalmer travel guide in response to their query, ?What to see in Jaisalmer??
+Jaisalmer Desert Festival in February is a popular international event that many tourists from the US, Canada and other parts of the world fly to India for.
+Travel Beats, a portal for Indian Diaspora, presents a quick Jaisalmer travel guide in response to their query, “What to see in Jaisalmer?”

-One of the largest historic forts in the world, Jaisalmer Fort stands tall defying the blows of all-conquering time.
-Built by the Rajput King Rawal Jaisal in the 11th century, the fort is a stronghold amidst the vast expanse of golden sand.
-The backdrop of Jaisalmer?s desert beauty, it has witnessed many battles from the day of its foundation.
+One of the largest historical forts in the world, Jaisalmer Fort stands tall defying the blows of all-conquering time.
+Built by the Rajput King Rawal Jaisal in the 11th century, the fort is a stronghold amidst the vast expanse of golden sands.
+The backdrop of Jaisalmer’s desert beauty, it had witnessed many battles since the inception of its foundation.
 Made of yellow sandstones, the fort experiences a change in its color from bright gold to soft gold with the passing of the day from sunrise to sunset.
-That is why it is nicknamed ?Golden Fort? or ?Sonar Qilla?.
+That is why it is nicknamed “Golden Fort” or “Sonar Qilla”.
 The Academy Award winning Satyajit Ray had shot one of his famous detective films here.
 Another highlight of Jaisalmer Fort is the blend of Rajput and Islamic architectural styles in the construction.

 Manak Chowk – the beehive of trade